danielcacatian/CART-263/exercises/exercise2/README.md

-# Template p5 project
+# Exercise 02: Slamina+

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+This is the README file contains the link to [Exercise 2: Slamina+](https://danielcacatian.github.io/CART-263/exercises/exercise2/)